 Personal Statement: I was the Board President of Domestic Violence Solutions for four years, and although I agreed to take on that position with much trepidation, I thrived on it and realized I had an ability to connect with people, collaborate, and lead in a very inclusive way.
 I was challenged in many ways and learned so much in the process.
 I do value that humbling experience along with my time doing therapy with clients, learning along the way that “not knowing” can be a very positive experience.
 I am also serving on the board of Girls Inc. and am deeply committed to helping young girls become future leaders in our community and beyond.
 My husband and I met in college and have been together for 51 years, 45 years married; and together we have proudly raised our two sons and daughter while moving from NY to LA to SB.
-Laughter and mutual respect are key to a long and happy marriage.
-We moved to SB after my husband sold his business.
 I had come up to SB for a Child Therapy two-week workshop and knew this is where I wanted to live, and I believe this community is where I was meant to be.
 Our home with a view of the ocean, along with this philanthropic, artistic, and culturally rich community, gives me great joy.

 “You may shoot me with your words,

 -Maya Angelou, American Poet, in the poem “Still I Rise”

 Background: I grew up outside Philadelphia and have lived in Boston, Austin, and Seattle before settling in Santa Barbara in 2001.

 Education: Boston University (BA in Chemistry), UT Austin (MA in Chemistry), UC Santa Barbara (PhD in Biology)